GuillaumeMMM/personal-blog/source/_posts/sparkARCustomShaders.md

 ### **Creating a GLSL fragment shader**

-To create a fragment shader super easily, let's start by opening <a href="https://shdr.bkcore.com" target="_self" class="link">https://shdr.bkcore.com</a>, an editor that puts you directly into the code.
+To create a fragment shader super easily, let's start by opening <a href="https://shdr.bkcore.com" class="link">https://shdr.bkcore.com</a>, an editor that puts you directly into the code.

 Let’s say we want to create a fragment shader that adds a “tv noise” effect to the material.
 The initial code should look something like :